 Acupuncture has its roots in traditional Chinese medicine and may help a person manage the symptoms and side effects that standard treatments for breast cancer may cause.

 Acupuncture involves gently placing very thin needles into specific pressure points in the skin.
-According to the National Center for Complementary and Integrative Health (NCCIH), studies suggest that this process may stimulate the brain and nervous system to help reduce pain.
+According to the

 The National Cancer Institute cite some clinical studies that suggest acupuncture may help relieve nausea and vomiting resulting from chemotherapy treatments.
 They also note that limited evidence indicates that acupuncture may also help reduce cancer pain in some people.

 Anyone curious about whether acupuncture might be beneficial should talk to their doctor.

 Massage therapy is the process of manually stimulating the tissues in the skin and muscles.
 Many people say it helps promote relaxation and may also help relieve pain and anxiety, but the scientific evidence to support these claims is limited.

 However, it is essential to see a massage therapist who understands the unique needs of someone undergoing cancer treatment.

 Tai chi and qi gong are two movement-based exercises that originated in China.
 Both practices aim to move and balance the natural energies within the body and place a strong focus on breathing and meditation.

 These practices may help reduce stress and pain and improve mobility and mental health.
 Many people also find tai chi and qi gong helpful during cancer treatment to reduce the side effects chemotherapy or radiation.

 Biofeedback is a type of therapy that aims to teach people how to identify and control certain involuntary aspects of the body, such as the heart rate, blood pressure, and muscle tension.